sbstnbr/askme-backbone/README.md

 oc new-app askme-backbone
 ```

+## Changes for OpenShift
+* nginx.conf, root changed to /usr/share/nginx/html/ in order to match with the STI-grunt-nginx image configuration.
+* nginx.conf, dashboard has been removed

 # Presenter Feedback demo app

 This application is used as part of the *Lean Engineering* demo.